YunusStahlschmidt/Web-F1-Analysator/README.md

 # Web-based-F1-Analysator-and-Predictor
-Tool for analyzing and reviewing Formula 1 race results, driver statistics, etc. with a race result prediction feature and a ranking system for the users where they can see how good their predictions are in comparison to other users and the implemented prediction tool.
+Tool for analyzing and reviewing Formula 1 race results, driver statistics, etc.
+Used Tools:
+  1. Python PL / Flask for the backend and website
+  2. MySQL Database
+  3. HTML, CSS for the website design
+  4. JavaScript for some of event driven actions on the website